Curtis Albert Williamson (1864–1944) | Still Life with Apples and Grapes | Signed Oil on Canvas Board | Circa 1900

 - Signed by the artist in the lower right corner

-- Gallery label on verso confirming provenance
+- Gallery label on the verso supporting provenance

 Cultural Significance